codership/galera/Docs_tommi/python3/source/nodeprovisioning.rst

           Configure the load balancer to transfer client connections to the other nodes for the duration of state transfer.

-During state transfer the joining node caches writesets received from other nodes in a *slave queue* and applies them after the state transfer is over, to catch up with the current primary component state.
+During the state transfer the joining node caches writesets received from other nodes in a *slave queue* and applies them after the state transfer is over, to catch up with the current primary component state.
 Since the state snapshot always has a